 Requirements

-Graduation with Distinction in Bioethics will be conferred upon SMPH medical students who, in addition to completing the requirements for the MD degree, satisfactorily meet the following requirements by April 15 of the year of graduation:
+Graduation with Distinction in Bioethics will be conferred upon SMPH medical students who, in addition to completing the requirements for the MD degree, satisfactorily meet the following requirements by March 15 of the year of graduation:

 - Typically taken in either first or third semester of Phase 1